 The European Emergency Response Capacity allows for better-organised and more coherent EU operations.
 The European Commission has set up a certification and registration process to ensure that experts or technical equipment meet a common high standard.
 Certification help to ensure that national capacities are of high quality and comply with international standards.
 The European Commission, with the support of experts nominated by the participating states, assesses the capacities.
 Experts also need to participate in disaster simulation exercises to train together with peers and other teams for emergencies.

-Since its creation in 2014, 23 participating states have offered 98 specialised response capacities on a voluntary basis to the pool.
+Since its creation in 2014, 23 participating states have offered 98 specialised response capacities to the pool.
 These resources are only deployed for response operations following a request for assistance via the EU Civil Protection Mechanism.

-Recent response operations using resources from the voluntary pool include:
+Recent response operations using resources from the pool include:

 In 2017 the European Medical Corps was deployed in response to the yellow fever outbreak in Angola and the Democratic Republic of Congo (DRC), and the Marburg fever outbreak in Uganda.
 The Medical Corps was created in response to the shortfall of medical staff during the Ebola outbreak in western Africa.
 Following the 2018 outbreak of Ebola in the DRC, the European Commission is supporting national authorities and international partners to contain the spread of the disease.
 Logistical support has been provided by the Commission's humanitarian air service called ECHO Flight, and the EU Civil Protection Mechanism was activated at the request of the World Health Organization (WHO) for the deployment of medical personnel and equipment.